 Sending emails blindly over to people with no regard of whether it is helpful to the customer or not and without keeping in mind the user’s search history and preferences is a sure shot way to getting the user to click on the unsubscribe button.
 Email marketing like any other form of marketing is done to attract the customer and not make them averse to the product.

 For some businesses, LinkedIn might be relevant and not Facebook.
 In fact a majority of the marketers place more faith on LinkedIn than on Facebook.
 Pick your choice of social media site after considerable research.
 Also do not spread yourself too thin and have a presence on every social media site if you do not have the resources.

 Using the internet solely on Personal Computers is a practice that died around a decade earlier.
 Not targeting mobile phone users is not an option anymore.

-Search engines are reporting an increase in the number of local and Geo targeted searches.
-Since Google’s “Pigeon” update which brings a lot more focus on local searching, most entrepreneurs have been given an increased importance to the local factor.
+Search engines are reporting an increase in the number of local and geo targeted searches.
+Since Google’s “Pigeon” update which brings a lot more focus on local searching, most entrepreneurs have been giving an increased importance to the local factor.

-About one third of the marketers has reduced their advertising budgets on TVs and billboards to focus more on the digital marketing aspect.
+About one thirds of the marketers have reduced their advertising budgets on TVs and billboards to focus more on the digital marketing aspect.
 Do not miss on riding this wave.